LISTEN Linguistic Assertiveness Project

 Why do people switch to the dominant or majority language so quickly in certain situations?

-Psychologists have a name for this behaviour: submissiveness.
+Psychologists have a name for switching to the dominant language: submissiveness.
 Submissiveness is a spontaneous, self-induced suppression of a certain behaviour in favour of another one by virtue of habit, or of fear of punishment.
 Linguistic submissiveness happens when somebody stops speaking her or his minority language and switches to the other one, even when no-one has asked for this.

-If someone is a speaker of Welsh and when entering a local shop in a Welsh-speaking area where they know that the staff speak Welsh yet they start to speak English, then that person is being linguistically submissive.
-If two speakers of Irish are having a conversation and then a stranger approaches them and they switch to English before being told anything, then they are being linguistically submissive.
+If speaker of Welsh enters a local shop in a Welsh-speaking area where they know that the staff speak Welsh yet they start to speak English, then that person is linguistically submissive.
+If two speakers of Irish are having a conversation and then a stranger approaches them and they switch to English before being told anything, then they are linguistically submissive.

 What is the training?